 He hit international stardom in 1997, when he released Mas, and then after releasing a follow up album, El Alma al Aire, he tried to conquer the US market.
 In 2001, he became the first Spanish singer to perform for MTV Unplugged, which began his career search in the USA.
 A little known fact is that Alejandro’s biggest dream has always been to make it big in America.

 One fact that most fans don’t know is, as well as being an accomplished guitar player, song writer, and singer, he’s also a talented photographer.
-He recently exhibited his photographs in New York city for a benefit to help the people of the Guajira region in Venezuela, who the United Nations had just named as the second-poorest people in the region.
+He recently exhibited his photographs in New York city for a benefit to help the people of the Guajira region in Venezuela, who the United Nations named as the second-poorest people in the region.

 A little known fact though is that Sanz is also rumored to have another child with a Puerto Rican woman, Valeria Rivera.
 This was shocking as he was still married to Jaydy Mitchell at the time the child was conceived.